SubarnaManna/gcect-Clock-Project/README.md

 # gcect-Clock-Project
+[x] Final Code

-This a voice clock which runs at ATMEGA-328P Micro controller.
+### This a voice clock which runs at ATMEGA-328P Micro controller.